1 Energy Concessions

 Check to see if you are eligible for any other energy concessions to save money on your energy bills.

-6. Do you owe money on your electricity or gas bill?
+7. Do you owe money on your electricity or gas bills?

 If you’re struggling with energy debt, the Utility Relief Grant Scheme (URGS) can help.

-To claim it, call your energy company and tell them you want to apply for the Utility Relief Grant.
+» To claim the grant, call your energy company and tell them you want to apply for the Utility Relief Grant.
 They’ll help you complete the application over the phone.

 If you don’t owe money but are struggling to keep up, call your energy company and ask them about what help they have.